Freely adding one layer of quantifiers to a Boolean doctrine: Herbrand's theorem

-\begin{example} Let $\mathcal{T}$ be a universal theory.
-Let $\alpha(x)$ be a quantifier-free formula with free variable $x$ and let $\beta$ be a closed quantifier-free formula.
+We characterize when the converse holds in the following setting: let $\mathcal{T}$ be a universal theory, let $\alpha(x)$ be a quantifier-free formula with free variable $x$ and let $\beta$ be a closed quantifier-free formula.
 We write $\beta(x)$ when we consider $x$ to be a dummy variable of $\beta$.
+We show that the converse direction, namely

+holds in the empty context if and only if $\beta\vdash_\T \bot$ or the language has at least a constant symbol.
+(Note that, if the language has a constant symbol, then every model is nonempty.)